OfficeDev/office-scripts-docs/docs/testing/troubleshooting.md

 ### Compile-time errors

 Compile-time errors and warnings are initially shown in the Code Editor.
 These are shown by the wavy red underlines in the editor.
 They are also displayed under the **Problems** tab at the bottom of the Code Editor task pane.
-Selecting the error will give more details about the problem and suggest solutions.
+Selecting the error gives more details about the problem and suggests solutions.
 Compile-time errors should be addressed before running the script.

 :::image type="content" source="../images/explicit-any-editor-message.png" alt-text="A compiler error shown in the Code Editor's hover text.":::